ministryofjustice/pagerduty-rota-notifier/README.md

 1. Add your PagerDuty rota ID and Slack channel to the matrix in [`.github/workflows/pagerduty-rota-notifier.yml`](.github/workflows/pagerduty-rota-notifier.yml)

 1. Invite `@PagerDuty Rota` to your Slack channel

+## Configure Slack notifications to correct user
+If a user's Slack and PagerDuty email address don't match each other (usually occurs when a user's Slack account is linked to their Justice email and their PagerDuty account to their Digital email), the Slack notifications will not work correctly.
+To resolve this you need to ensure your Default PagerDuty email matches your Slack account email by doing the following:

+1. Log into your PagerDuty account [here](https://moj-digital-tools.pagerduty.com/incidents).

+2. Click 'My Profile' in the top-right-hand corner.

+3. Under 'Contact Information', update your Default email address to match your Slack account email address and click Save.

+4. Future PagerDuty notifications should now correctly tag your correct account in Slack.